maierav/sensation/intro.md

 :alt: The Lilac Chaser illusion
 :width: 80%

 The Lilac Chaser illusion[^13]: Keep looking at the center cross and watch the animation changing.
+Try switching to this page's "dark" mode in the top right corner in case this version does not work for you.
 :::

 [^13]: Recreation of: <https://en.wikipedia.org/wiki/Lilac_chaser>